0dan0/qr/docs/control/custom/README.md

   <input type="radio" id="m9" name="mode" value="mNP"> <label for="m9">Nightlapse Photo</label><br>

 <div id="noteMODE">
 Note for Time/Night-Lapse modes: The camera defaults to having presets for only one time-lapse mode and one night-lapse mode, yet both modes have two configurations (video or photo.)
 For all QR Code mode commands to work a preset is needed for every mode you wish to use. e.g. If you only have a preset for Night Lapse Video, the command mNL will work, but mNP will not.
-To solve this, create a new preset for Night Lapse Photo, and both mNL and mNP commands will work.<br>
+To solve this, create a new preset for Night Lapse Photo, and both mNL and mNP commands will work.<br><br>
 </div>

 <div id="settingsRES">